Brandon Harris: Houston Texans

-Harris was taken with the 60th overall pick in the second round of the 2011 NFL draft by the Houston Texans.
-Harris recorded 48 tackles, 38 solo, and 10 pass deflections during his four seasons at Houston.
-Houston would later release him on August 30, 2014, prior to the start of the 2014 season.
+Harris was selected 60th overall in the second round of the 2011 NFL draft by the Houston Texans.
+He recorded 48 tackles, 38 solo, and 10 pass deflections during his four seasons with Houston.
+On August 30, 2014, he was released prior to the start of the 2014 season.

 Tennessee Titans

-The Tennessee Titans claimed Harris off waivers on August 31, 2014.
+On August 31, 2014, the Tennessee Titans claimed Harris off waivers.
 He re-signed with the Titans on March 27, 2015.

 Miami Dolphins

-The Miami Dolphins signed Harris on July 31, 2016.
-On August 27, 2016, Harris was released by the Dolphins.
+On July 31, 2016, the Miami Dolphins signed Harris.
+On August 27, Harris was released.

 Toronto Argonauts

 On May 11, 2017, Harris signed with the Toronto Argonauts of the Canadian Football League, and was a part of the Grey Cup winning team.

 Coaching career

 Florida International

-Florida Atlantic hired Harris as to be cornerbacks coach in 2021.
-Cornerback, Richard Dames Sr. was named All-Conference after the season.
+In February 2021, FIU hired Harris to be the assistant coach (cornerbacks).

 Florida Atlantic

-Florida Atlantic hired Harris as to be cornerbacks coach in 2022.
+In January 2022, FAU hired Harris as to be cornerbacks coach.
+He helped build FAU's aggressive defense in his debut season, when the Owls tied for 12th nationally in defensive touchdowns and intercepted 12 passes.

 New head coach Tom Herman retained Harris in 2023 and promoted him to co-defensive coordinator.
+That season, Jarron Morris earned all-conference accolades, leading the team in tackles for loss, pass breakups, interceptions, and forced fumbles.
+FAU also had the third-fewest penalties in the country (41), and scored two defensive touchdowns.

 In 2024, FAU's defense recorded 11 interceptions and two defensive touchdowns.
-FAU had at least one turnover in eight of its 12 games and was ranked among the top 40 teams in red zone defense.
-The Owls' defense held seven teams to 25 points or fewer in '24 season, including against the AAC Champion Army.
-True freshman defensive back CJ Heard was selected All-AAC selection and led FAU in tackles with 82.
+The Owls had at least one turnover in eight of its 12 games and was ranked among the top 40 teams in red zone defense.
+Their defense also held seven teams to 25 points or fewer that season, including against 2024 AAC Champion Army.
+True freshman defensive back CJ Heard was selected All-AAC selection and led the team in tackles (82).

-In 2023, Jarron Morris earned all-conference accolades, leading the team in tackles for loss, pass breakups, interceptions, and forced fumbles.
-FAU had the third fewest penalties in the country, with 41, and scored two defensive touchdowns.
-Harris helped build FAU's aggressive defense in his debut season in 2022, when the Owls tied for 12th nationally in defensive touchdowns and intercepted 12 passes.
-Harris became interim defensive coordinator in November 2024 after the dismissal of Roc Bellantoni.
+In November 2024, Harris became interim defensive coordinator following the dismissal of Roc Bellantoni.